collinsnwammuo/Wireshark-projects/Nmap Scan Detection & Analysis/README.md

 **Difficulty:** Intermediate
 **Protocols:** TCP, UDP, ICMP
-**Tool:** Wireshark · Nmap
+**Tools:** Wireshark · Nmap
-**Lab Environment:** Kali Linux (attacker) · Metasploitable2 (target) · VirtualBox Host-Only Network
+**Lab Environment:** Kali Linux (attacker/analyst) · Windows 10 (target) · VirtualBox Host-Only Network

 ---

 ## 🎯 Objective

-Run six different Nmap scan types against a vulnerable target VM and analyse the resulting packet captures in Wireshark — identifying the unique traffic signature of each scan type.
-This is a core SOC skill: recognising reconnaissance activity from network traffic before an attacker moves to exploitation.
+Run six different Nmap scan types from Kali Linux against a Windows 10 target VM and analyse each resulting packet capture in Wireshark — identifying the unique traffic signature of every scan type.
+A key finding in this project is how Windows 10 responds differently to certain scan types compared to Linux targets, which has direct implications for SOC detection strategies.

 ---

 ## ⚠️ Disclaimer

-All scans were performed in a fully isolated VirtualBox lab (Host-Only network).
-The target is a Metasploitable2 VM — a deliberately vulnerable machine built for security training.
-No external or production systems were scanned.
+All scanning was performed in a fully isolated VirtualBox Host-Only network.
+The target is a Windows 10 VM running in a closed lab environment.
+No external or production systems were involved.

 ---

 ## 🧠 Background

-Port scanning is almost always the first stage of an attack — the attacker maps which hosts are alive, which ports are open, and what services are running before choosing an exploit.
-As a SOC analyst, being able to recognise scan traffic in a PCAP or SIEM alert is fundamental.
+Port scanning is almost always the first stage of an attack — the adversary maps which hosts are alive, which ports are open, and what services are running before choosing an exploit.
+Recognising scan signatures in network traffic is a foundational SOC analyst skill.

 ```
 Attack Kill Chain: